 The Consortium Agreement

-- Internal organisation of the consortium: This relates to the management structures and decision-making processes within the project.
+The internal organisation of the consortium: This concerns the management structures and decision-making processes within the project.

-- Dispute resolution: The consortium should establish procedures for dealing with internal conflicts including cases of abuse of power within the consortium.
+Dispute resolution: The consortium agreement is intended to specify procedures for dealing with internal conflicts.
+This also includes the case of abuse of power within the consortium.

-The European Commission provides some guidance on the main issues to be addressed in a consortium agreement but does not offer a model agreement.
+The European Commission can provide guidance on the main issues, but it does not prepare a template contract.

 The model consortium agreement "DESCA (Simplified Model Consortium Agreement) for Horizon Europe" is the most widely used model for consortium agreement.
 The aim of DESCA is to bring in the different interests of the individual partners (universities, research institutions, SMEs and large companies) in as balanced a way as possible.

 The DESCA model results from the cooperation of several organisations from different countries, the majority of which come from the academic sector.
 The model is available for free download.
 Before use, it should be carefully checked and, if necessary, adapted to individual project specifics.

 MSCA Doctoral Networks and MSCA Staff Exchanges - Model Consortium Agreement of the BAK Legal Working Group